OLED: Graded heterojunction

 Graded heterojunction OLEDs gradually decrease the ratio of electron holes to electron transporting chemicals.
 This results in almost double the quantum efficiency of existing OLEDs.

 Stacked OLEDs

 Stacked OLEDs use a pixel architecture that stacks the red, green, and blue subpixels on top of one another instead of next to one another, leading to substantial increase in gamut and color depth, and greatly reducing pixel gap.
 Other display technologies with RGB (and RGBW) pixels mapped next to each other, tend to decrease potential resolution.

+Tandem OLEDs are similar but have 2 layers of the same color stacked together.
+This improves the brightness of OLED displays.

 Inverted OLED

-In contrast to a conventional OLED, in which the anode is placed on the substrate, an Inverted OLED uses a bottom cathode that can be connected to the drain end of an n-channel TFT especially for the low cost amorphous silicon TFT backplane useful in the manufacturing of AMOLED displays.
+In contrast to a conventional OLED, in which the anode is placed on the substrate, an inverted OLED uses a bottom cathode that can be connected to the drain end of an n-channel TFT, especially for the low-cost amorphous silicon TFT backplane useful in the manufacturing of AMOLED displays.

-All OLED displays (passive and active matrix) use a driver IC, often mounted using Chip-on-glass (COG), using an Anisotropic conductive film.
+All OLED displays (passive and active matrix) use a driver IC, often mounted using the chip-on-glass (COG) technology with an anisotropic conductive film.